 Include urinalysis and kidney biopsy:

-Proteinuria: Typically, there are only small amounts of proteins in the excreted urine.
+Proteinuria: typically, there are only small amounts of protein in excreted urine.
 A protein excretion of >150 mg/d is considered proteinuria.
 The amount of pathological protein excretion can be an indicator of what is causing the disease.

 |Amount of Protein||Type of Protein||Possible Cause|